1dancook/fut-test-tsypt/lib.typ

 #let futtest(
   title: "Title of Test",
-  supplement: "supplement about the test", body,
+  subtitle: "subtitle about the test", body,
 ) = {
   // PAGE SETUP